 At Canadian Natural we make a point of understanding the protocols when working with Aboriginal groups.
 During 2012, we focused on increasing participation of Aboriginal peoples in employment with Canadian Natural and by working with our contractors; we have identified opportunities for greater participation of Aboriginal businesses across our operations.

-In Wabasca-Desmarais (the Brintnell Project), for example, over 70% of our local field employees and contract operators are Aboriginal.
+In Wabasca-Desmarais (the Brintnell Project), for example, over 70 per cent of our local field employees and contract operators are Aboriginal.
 We also work with several local businesses ranging from heavy equipment to camp services and continue to develop successful relationships with Aboriginal contractors.

 Our Community Liaisons share information about our projects and work with Aboriginal businesses to ensure they are pre-qualified to be part of our contracting process.
 We meet regularly with communities to outline the type of developments we have planned, upcoming contracting opportunities and how to submit bid applications.
 We continue to increase our level of consultation with Aboriginal groups regarding our activities on public lands throughout Western Canada to ensure we work with them on areas of specific concern.